Zentenance/jekyll-now/content/posts/PCIe Configuration space in Windows driver’s point of view.md

 tags: ['Embedded Software', 'Windows', 'Device Driver']
 ---

-# PCIe Configuration space in Windows driver’s point of view

 ## What is PCIe?
 PCI Express, technically Peripheral Component Interconnect Express is a standard type of connection for internal devices in a computer.